yankh764/rsync-helper/README.md

 It should execute and do all the cleaning process, create a backup directory
 in storage device then it'll backup all your system there.

+## Limitations
+This program has few limitations that are good to note:
+1. In the ```CleaningCommands``` section each command has a limited number of arguments;
+the program name and 7 arguments (each command consists of maximum 8 words).
+2. Each line has 700 bytes (700 characters) limit and for a full configured section
+there is limit for 1000 characters.
+3. Each program name in the ```CleaningCommands``` can consists of maximum 200 characters
+and each one of its argument has a buffer for maximum 100 bytes.

 ## Latest Updates
 1. Simplified the syntax of the configuration file a little bit.
 2. Added a make file to simplify the compilation process.